numberblackH/numberblackH.github.io/newstopic/_posts/2020-11-24-Cubs new President of Baseball Operations Jed Hoyer.md

 ## Who is GM?

-[Cubs searching for GM from outside the club](https://www.mlb.com/cubs/news/jed-hoyer-on-general-manager-search) &mdash; Jordan Bastian(Jordan Bastian covers the Cubs for MLB.com)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[Cubs searching for GM from outside the club](https://www.mlb.com/cubs/news/jed-hoyer-on-general-manager-search) &mdash; <MLB, Jordan Bastian>
 {:.faded}

 On Monday, when Hoyer finalized a five-year extension as the Cubs' new president of baseball operations, he made it known that he will be searching for a new general manager from outside the organization.
 There will be internal promotions as part of the front-office restructuring, but Hoyer wants a GM with some fresh eyes and thoughts.